-Dr Lucille Ngan obtained BSocSc (Hons) (Sociology and Social Science and Policy) and PhD (Sociology) from the University of New South Wales, Australia.
+Dr Lucille Ngan obtained her BSocSc (Hons) (Sociology and Social Science and Policy) and PhD (Sociology) from the University of New South Wales, Australia.
 Her research expertise includes migration, identity, family and gender.
 She has examined issues such as multi-generational ethnicity among Australian-born Chinese, fatherhood among returnees in Hong Kong, cross-border students in Hong Kong and social inequalities in East Asia.
-She is currently researching the trajectories, strategies, and practices of Hong Kong transnational families.
-Her published work include The Chinese Face in Australia: Multi-generational Ethnicity Among Australian-born Chinese and her papers have appeared in Mobilities, Gender, Place and Culture and Social Transformations in Chinese Societies among others.
+She is currently researching the migration trajectories and strategies of transnational families and expatriates in Hong Kong.
+Her published work includes The Chinese Face in Australia: Multi-generational Ethnicity Among Australian-born Chinese and her papers have appeared in Mobilities, Gender, Place and Culture and Social Transformations in Chinese Societies among others.

 Transnationalism and migration; Family and gender; Life course and migration; Identity and diasporic Chinese, Qualitative methods

 Selected Journal Articles

 - Chan, A. K. W., Chiu, M. M, Yang, S. and Ngan, L. L. S. (2020) Mobility, Belongingness and Schooling Experiences of Chinese Cross-Border Students.
 Children and Youth Services Review, 1111, Article 104870. https://doi.org/10.

 - Chan, A. K. W., & Ngan, L. L. S. (2018).
 Investigating the differential mobility experiences of Chinese cross-border students.
 Mobilities, 13(1), 142–156. https://doi.org/10.1080/17450101.2017.1300452